windlej/CS223Project/README.md

 - Intuitive controls that follow the industry standard

 ## Assests
-All asessets used in this project open source and have a GPL 3.0 license.
+All asessets used in this project open source and listed below.
 - [OpenGameArt.org](https://opengameart.org/)

 ## Dependecies